Jabble/tamu-rdm-workshops/modules/visualization.md

 # Visualization
-- communicating data
-- Good practices to communicating your data
-- Explore limitations of data
+- visualization as a tool to explore limitations and to communicate data
-- Prepare for analysis
+- Good practices for visualization